SeimiTerasaki/seimiterasaki.github.io/content/maimi-terasaki-photography.md

 role: "Creation of the new website for Maimi Terasaki"
 features:
   ["Languages and tools used: Hugo, Go, NodeJS, maintained by Netifly CMS."]
-nextProject: DEA Boutique
+nextProject: Natunura
-nextProjectSlug: dea-boutique
+nextProjectSlug: natunura
-nextProjectImage: ../src/images/assets/christmas-collection.jpg
+nextProjectImage: ../src/images/assets/hero.jpg
 ---